logos-electromechanical/MultiSpork/MultiSpork/documentation/MultiSporkSystemDescription.md

 The SPI bus provides the only means of communication between the major subsystems.

+The MCU will have at least 1 MByte of external SRAM in order to support a sufficiently deep buffer to tolerate excessive waits from the SD Card.

 #### Accessory connector ####

 The accessory connector exposes the serial communication interfaces of the MCU in order to provide a place for adding additional hardware.
 It is a 2x5 0.1" pitch pin header.
 It is not populated by default.